wilbcn/wilbcn/README.md

 - **Mentoring & Onboarding** – Training new staff to integrate smoothly into the team.

-- **Strong Communication & Customer Service** – Effectively engaging with customers, trading partners, and colleagues, ensuring clear and professional interactions.
+- **Customer Service** – Effectively engaging with customers, trading partners, and colleagues, ensuring clear and professional interactions.

 - **Quick & Adaptive Learner** – Rapidly acquiring new technical skills and adapting to evolving challenges.